Monthly markets review - April 2021

 Several countries, including Germany, continued to battle rising Covid-19 infections.
 However, rates slowed in Italy, enabling the government to loosen restrictions in some regions.
-Many eurozone countries began to speed up the roll-out of Covid-19 vaccines.
+Many eurozone countries began to speed up the roll-out of Covid-19 vaccines as supply increased.
 Germany’s constitutional court rejected an appeal against the EU recovery fund, which is set to be disbursed from July.

 GDP data showed the eurozone economy contracted by 0.6% in Q1.
 Forward-looking data was more encouraging with the manufacturing PMI survey reaching a new record high of 63.4.
 Eurozone annual inflation was estimated at 1.6% for April, up from 1.3% in March.
 However, the core measure, which excludes energy prices, was up just 0.8%.
 The European Central Bank had quickened the pace of its asset purchases in March, due to the renewed wave of the virus, and confirmed in April that it would maintain this pace so as to avoid a rise in borrowing costs that could jeopardise the economic recovery.